andrelucas/akceph-build/README.md

 $ ./build-ceph.sh -- -D

 # Build Debian packages using `dpkg-buildpackage`.
 This too may wreak
-# havoc in your working copy, be careful.
+# havoc in your working copy, be careful. '-d' outputs go into the debian/
+# folder of the source.
 $ ./build-ceph.sh -- -d
 #  '-d' is sometimes more helpful than -D because you can add extra
 # options that will be passed to dpkg-buildpackage(1), which can drastically